 None of the directors are directly remunerated by the Company and are remunerated by another group company.
-Those directors are remunerated USD2,563,649, including pension costs and other taxable benefits for their services to the whole Aetna International Group through Aetna Global Benefits (UK) Limited and Aetna Global Benefits (Middle East) LLC, related entities.
+Directors are paid a total of USD 1,512,877 for their services to the whole Aetna International Group through Aetna Global Benefits (UK) and Aetna Global Benefits (Middle East) LLC.